The Holidays are Over, So Now What? Ways to Overcome the Winter Blues

-Eric Kelly, MSW, LCSW, a Monarch behavioral therapist who provides therapy at the Cary and Fuquay-Varina behavioral health offices, urges those adversely affected by winter’s limited sunlight and colder temperatures to take heart.
+Eric Kelly, MSW, LCSW, a Monarch behavioral therapist who provides therapy at the Cary and Fuquay-Varina behavioral health offices, urged those adversely affected by winter’s limited sunlight and colder temperatures to take heart.

 Decreased sunlight can make it difficult for those with severe depression.
-Studies show that light therapy has been known to help when the gray days seem to be more plentiful, Kelly notes.
+Kelly said studies indicate that light therapy can help when the gray days seem to be more plentiful.

-He also recommends to the people he counsels to integrate relaxation approaches such as guided imagery, meditation or techniques like yoga or tai chi.
-“These are easy to learn and creative ways to cope with SAD,” he recommends.
+He also recommended to the people he counsels to integrate relaxation approaches such as guided imagery, meditation or techniques like yoga or tai chi.
+“These are easy to learn and creative ways to cope with SAD,” he suggested.

-The holidays, with the good intentions of family time, celebrations and festivities, can act as a trigger or exacerbate mental health struggles.
+The holidays, with the good intentions of family time, celebrations and festivities, can act as a trigger or aggravate mental health struggles.
 “The holidays for the people that we serve with severe symptomologies can be a fun, temporary escape.
-When it is over, they are forced to face reality,” notes Kelly.
+When it is over, they are forced to face reality,” he pointed out.

-Kelly explains that seeing certain family members after many years or having conversations during the holidays focusing on past or current family experiences, can be known to spur unpleasant memories.
-“Reminders of childhood memories often spark or trigger a response,” says Kelly.
+Seeing certain family members after many years or having conversations during the holidays focusing on past or current family experiences, can be known to spur unpleasant memories.
+“Reminders of childhood memories often spark or trigger a response,” said Kelly.
 “Those elements are more likely to happen around the holidays because of more family gatherings and discussions about past events or reliving memories.”

 Eat Your Way to Good Health

-Kelly suggests not to discount the importance and impact of proper nutrition on guarding against and combatting the winter blues.
+Kelly recommended to keep in mind the importance and impact of proper nutrition to guard against and combat the winter blues.

 Reach Out for Additional Support

-“Researching information and talking to your doctor are ways to cope,” Kelly says, noting that physicians or mental health providers have ways to accurately decipher and assess what is happening and advise proper care so that the winter months can be enjoyable.
+“Researching information and talking to your doctor are ways to cope,” Kelly said, adding that physicians or mental health providers have ways to accurately assess what is happening and advise proper care so that the winter months can be enjoyable.